casualcore/casual/middleware/configuration/documentation/domain.gateway.operation.md

               queues:
                 - "q1"
                 - "q2"
+        - alias: "out-B"
+          note: "has the same order as out-A group -> services found in out-A and out-B will be load balanced."
+          order: 1
+          connections:
+            - address: "a47.domain.host.org:7779"
         - alias: "fallback"
+          order: 10
           connections:
             - address: "a99.domain.host.org:7780"
-              note: "will be chosen if _resources_ are not found at connections in the 'primary' outbound"
+              note: "will be chosen if _resources_ are not found at connections in the out-A or out-B group"
     reverse:
       inbound:
         groups:
-          - alias: "unique-alias-name"
+          - alias: "in-C"
             note: "connect to other reverse outbound that is listening on this port - then treat it as a regular inbound"
             limit:
               messages: 42